Upgrade to PHP 7.3 for Better WordPress Performance and Security

 Either way, if the results of the command you ran indicated that you are running a version below 7.1, you should seriously consider upgrading it to a newer version.
 We will guide you through the process in-depth in the following sections so you can avoid the most common pitfalls during the process.

-Check for incompatibilities in PHP code
+Check for Incompatibilities in PHP Code

 Checking for PHP version compatibility is usually done by static code analysis by using different code sniffing tools.
 For this, Seravo.com customers have a wp-php-compatibility-check script available in their instances.
 It can be run when logged in via SSH.
 The script takes the path and PHP as parameters and runs PHP_Codesniffer under the hood together with PHPCompatibility, both of which are open source software.
 In this case, we are checking for PHP 7.3 incompatibilities in the wp-content directory as it includes all plugins and themes, and we assume that your WordPress core version is compatible with PHP 7.3.
 If you are using an old version of the WordPress core, you should proceed to update it first.